Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 Enabling Lightning with 8 Gaudi HPUs (distributed)
 --------------------------------------------------

-The below snippet shows an example model using MNIST with 8 Habana Gaudis.
+The below snippet shows an example model using MNIST with 8 Habana Gaudi devices:

 .. code-block:: python